honmanyau/study-notes/Course Notes/Software Construction: Object Oriented Design.md

 * Postcondition—similar to what is described in the EFFECTS clause
 * Preconditions—similar to what is described in the REQUIRES clause

-* Strengthening preconditions-subclass accepts a narrower range of inputs
+* Strengthening preconditions-subclass should not accept a narrower range of inputs
-* Weakening postconditions-subclass cannot fulfill the EFFECTS clauses specified in Server
+* Weakening postconditions-subclass should fulfil the EFFECTS clauses specified in Server

 #### Busy'sDiner 3 Long-form Problem